I Like Accounting

 👉 Answer:

 1. Look at the shipping type.
-It's FOB destination, which means that the violins must be delivered before liability transfers to the buyer.
+It's FOB destination, which means that the lightbulbs must be delivered before liability transfers to the buyer.

-2. The violins had not yet been in transit, so Howard corp. (the seller) is liable.
+2. The lightbulbs had not yet been in transit, so Kilo Industries (the seller) is liable.

 Random FAR 🔀 Try Again 🔁